realdkd001/prodev-mobile-setup/prodev-mobile-app-0x00/README.md

 After completing the setup:

 * I can now run and test React Native apps on my physical Android device.
-* VS Code is connected and ready for development.
+* VS Code is configured and ready for development.
 * I understand the difference between Expo CLI and Expo Go.
+* I’m familiar with scaffolding and resetting a React Native project.
-* I’m ready to start building my first real React Native project.
+* I’m ready to start building my first real mobile application.

 ---